Can I get life insurance if I have sleep apnea?

 Sleep apnea is a breathing disorder that affects people while they sleep.
 The causes of sleep apnea vary.
-In general, the condition is characterized by recurring breathing obstructions that last anywhere from 10 to 30 seconds.
-These pauses in breathing cause drops in blood oxygen levels and result in disrupted sleep patterns and symptoms like snoring.
+In general, the condition is characterized by recurring breathing obstructions or total cessation of breathing during sleep that lasts anywhere from 10 to 30 seconds.
+People with sleep apnea experience pauses in breathing, which causes drops in blood oxygen levels and results in disrupted sleep patterns and symptoms like snoring.

 Other sleep apnea symptoms include: